Adelbert Ames: Later life

 After leaving office, Ames settled briefly in Northfield, Minnesota, where he joined his father and brother in their flour-milling business.
 During his residence there, in September 1876, Jesse James and his gang of former Confederate guerrillas raided the town's bank, primarily because of Ames's (and controversial Maj.
 Gen. Benjamin Butler's) investment in it, but their attempt to rob it ended in catastrophic failure.
 Ames next headed to New York City, then later settled in Tewksbury, Massachusetts as an executive in a flour mill, along with other business interests in the nearby city of Lowell.

 In 1898, he was appointed brigadier general of volunteers in the Spanish–American War and fought in Cuba.
-During the Battle of San Juan Hill the 3rd Brigade of the 1st Division suffered particularly high casualties with its brigade commander killed and the next two ranking regimental commanders wounded.
+During the Battle of San Juan Hill the 3rd Brigade of the 1st Division suffered particularly high casualties, with its brigade commander killed and the next two ranking regimental commanders wounded.
 General Ames was assigned to command the brigade during the Siege of Santiago.
 He commanded the 1st Division when the V Corps was mustered out in New York.

 Several years afterward, he retired from business pursuits in Lowell but continued in real estate and entertainment projects in Atlantic City, New Jersey, and Florida.
 Ames corresponded extensively with the historian James Wilford Garner during this period; Garner's dissertation viewed Reconstruction as "unwise" but absolved Ames of personal corruption.
 Ames's widow compiled a collection of her correspondence with Ames, Chronicles from the Nineteenth Century, published posthumously in 1957.

-About 1900, Ames joined the Massachusetts Society of Colonial Wars.
+Around 1900, Ames joined the Massachusetts Society of Colonial Wars.

-Ames died in 1933 at 97, at his winter home in Ormond Beach, Florida.
+Ames died in 1933 at 97 at his winter home in Ormond Beach, Florida, where he had been a frequent golfing partner of oil tycoon John D. Rockefeller.

 At the time of his death, Ames was the last surviving full-rank general who had served in the Civil War.
 (The last Union general officer, Aaron S. Daggett, lived five years longer than Ames, but he had been a brevet brigadier general of U.S. Volunteers in March 1865, while Ames had been promoted to the permanent rank of brigadier general in the Regular Army about the same period.)

-Ames is buried in the Hildreth family cemetery — the family of his mother-in-law, Sarah Hildreth Butler — behind the main cemetery (also known as Hildreth Cemetery) on Hildreth Street in Lowell, Massachusetts.
+Ames is buried in the Hildreth family cemetery—the family of his mother-in-law, Sarah Hildreth Butler—behind the main cemetery (also known as Hildreth Cemetery) on Hildreth Street in Lowell, Massachusetts.
 Buried with him are his wife, Blanche Butler Ames, their six children, and the spouses of his son Butler and his daughter Edith.